 As the United Kingdom’s largest film channel, Film4 makes and shows films in cinemas and on television sets all throughout the U.K. To attract everyone from James Bond fans to horror aficionados, Film4 Pins a wide range of movie content.
 With their boards, they’re not afraid to get adventurous and try Pins that span all subjects, and this means curating stuff that’s not just from their own site, but from all over the web.

-Film4 also shares different types of content, like video interviews with celebrities, Product Pins for movie-inspired greeting cards, and Place Pins that show where Guardians of the Galaxy was filmed.
+Film4 also shares different types of content, like video interviews with celebrities and Product Pins for movie-inspired greeting cards that show where Guardians of the Galaxy was filmed.
 “The Film4 website is very text focused.
 On Pinterest, we are able to add more fun stuff, make it more visual, and include a variety of content.
 We have the flexibility to show more interesting content,” said Catherine Bray, Editorial Director, Film4 Online.

 The key to creating great boards?
 Not being afraid to experiment and play around with different ideas.
 “We have been surprised that some of our top list boards haven’t done as well as expected, but it’s all about learning and shedding old behaviors; it’s taught us that click-bait doesn’t always work.”